Ariel Sharon Park stands on top of a former waste dump named Hiriya. And once completed, it will be the biggest park in the middle east.

 Ben Gurion airport is not far away, and aircraft fly over the park after they have already started to decrease their altitude.

-Though the official site does not mention why Hiriya was closed, some say it is because of the planes and birds combination.
+Though the official site does not mention why Hiriya was closed, some say it is because of the combination of planes and birds.
 Each waste dump attracts many birds.
-And as the waste dump became higher and higher, the birds above it flew closer to the landing planes.
-And this could lead to a disaster.
+As the waste dump became higher and higher, the birds above it flew closer to the landing planes, which could lead to a disaster.

 Shalem Farm – The Northern Compound